classicwilly/classicwilly.github.io/2025-11-09_M4_SOP_kids-weekdays-at-moms.md

 **Purpose**: Help you have a good week even when Dad can't be there.
 You've got tools to help yourself.

 ---

-{% capture section_1 %}
-{% capture section_1 %}
 ## 📄 HOW TO USE THIS CHECKLIST

 **Best Way**: **Print this page!** Then you can:
-- ✅ Check off boxes with a pencil each day
-- ✅ Keep it in your backpack or room
-- ✅ Look at it when you need help or feel stuck
-- ✅ Bring it to Dad's on Friday to show what you did

 **Mom Can Help Too**: Ask Mom to help you with this checklist if you need it!

 **On Computer**: The checkboxes work on the website too, but they reset when you close the page.
 Printing is better!

----

-{% endcapture %}
-{% include card.html title="📄 HOW TO USE THIS CHECKLIST" content=section_1 classes="checklist-card" %}
-{% capture section_2 %}
-{% endcapture %}
-{% include card.html title="📄 HOW TO USE THIS CHECKLIST" content=section_1 classes="checklist-card" %}
-{% capture section_2 %}
 ## 🚀 QUICK JUMP TO SECTION

 <div class="quick-jump-grid">